cheat-engine/cheat-engine/Cheat Engine/Release/readme.txt

 New heaplist that works based on dll injection instead of toolhelp32 Dissectcode now helps finding referenced strings
+Added a new Auto assembler command "aobscan(varname, arrayofbytestring)" Added a new Auto assembler command "assert(address, arrayofbyte)" which will make an script fail if the bytes aren't what they should be
-Added a new Auto assembler command "aobscan(varname, arrayofbytestring)" Dissect data now works with offsets instead of sizes Added the ability to follow pointers easily with Dissect Data There's now a stacktrace visible during debugging
+Dissect data now works with offsets instead of sizes Added the ability to follow pointers easily with Dissect Data There's now a stacktrace visible during debugging